Sports-QA: A Large-Scale Video Question Answering Benchmark for Complex and Professional Sports: Experiments

 \textbf{Semantic-Aware Random Choosing:} The randomly selected answer is constrained by the question type.
 For example, binary questions (beginning with ``\textit{Do}" or ``\textit{Is}") can only choose from ``\textit{yes}" or ``\textit{no}"; questions asking about the number of something (beginning with ``\textit{How many}") can only choose a number.

+\mr{\textbf{Semantic-Aware Most-Frequent-Answer Choosing:} Like the Semantic-Aware (S-A) Random Choosing strategy, this approach operates within the constraint of question type.
+The key distinction lies in its selection criterion: instead of random sampling, it prioritizes the most frequently occurring answer within each question type.}

 \textbf{BlindQA:} Models are constructed with a question encoder and an MLP-based answer decoder, without exploiting visual information.
-Two types of word embeddings (Glove and pre-trained BERT) and two question encoders (LSTM and Transformer \cite{vaswani2017attention}) are studied.
+Two types of word embeddings (Glove and pre-trained BERT) and two question encoders (LSTM and Transformer \citep{vaswani2017attention}\footnote{\mrr{We also experimented with BERT \citep{devlin2019bert}, RoBERTa \citep{liu2019roberta}, and DeBERTa \citep{hedeberta}, as the encoder for the question encoder.
+However, the improvement brought by them over the baselines was marginal.
+Considering the balance between accuracy and model complexity, we decided not to include them in our final framework.}}) are studied.

-The results of the baselines are shown in Table \ref{bl}.
+\mr{The results of the baselines are shown in Table \ref{bl}.
 Random choosing exhibits poor accuracy and F1-score, but considering constraints from the questions significantly improves performance.
+The semantic-aware most-frequent-answer strategy yields modest improvements in both accuracy and F1-score.
+Importantly, however, these performance metrics remain relatively low.
+This evidence strongly indicates that answer bias in our dataset is well-controlled, as even strategies explicitly leveraging frequency patterns within question types fail to achieve artificially inflated performance.
+This finding reinforces the robustness of our dataset design, ensuring that model performance reflects genuine understanding rather than reliance on spurious answer distributions.
 BlindQA achieves considerable results in both accuracy and F1-score, indicating noticeable semantic correlations between questions and answers.
-By maximizing the likelihood of the answer conditioned on a specific question type, the model fits the answer distribution given different questions in the training set.
+By maximizing the likelihood of the answer conditioned on a specific question type, the model fits the answer distribution given different questions in the training set.}

 Regarding word embedding, pre-trained BERT achieves slightly better accuracy than GloVe, with noticeable improvements in F1-score.
 Concerning different question encoders, Transformer and LSTM achieve similar accuracy, but Transformer outperforms LSTM in F1-score.
 In summary, word embedding has a greater impact on performance than the question encoder.